marcmorente/rest-2nd-level/README.md

 ### Consider using pagination when heavy load of data is expected (Search endpoints)

-Sometime is fine to retrieve a whole collection of resources, to perform later filtering/sorting at client side.
+Sometimes is fine to retrieve a whole collection of resources, to perform later filtering/sorting at client side.
 This approach is fine when you don't expect a heavy load of data.
 But when so much data is expected, like historic data, there is a big risk of killing the backend side, in order to receive requests that are hard to process.

 So then, consider to use pagination at server side.
 Here you have a running example at [this repo](https://github.com/geeksusma/search-endpoint-example)